What is the Sports Premium?

 Corpus Christi Catholic Primary School believes in this money being used to create a sustainable increase in the quality of sport / PE teaching, which will benefit the children for many years.

 It is important to us at Corpus Christi Catholic School that our Sports Premium funding is spent in a sustainable way which actively promotes sport, encourages children to participate, increases pupil engagement and has a positive impact on pupil's physical fitness, healthy lifestyles, skills and behaviour.
-In 2016-2017 we did this by:
+We do this by:

 - Investing in our staff CPD through teachers’ working with coaching providers to improve their teaching of the fundamental movement skills.